 Defining automotive safety

 IntelliSafe is what we call the standard safety equipment in all new Volvo cars.
 This high level of standard safety on all new Volvo cars is a vital element in helping us to achieve our safety vision of reducing exposure to safety conflicts on all vehicles.
-Learn more about some of the key features and how they contribute towards our Vision 2020 - that no one should be killed or seriously injured in a new Volvo car from 2020.
+Learn more about some of the key features and how they contribute towards our safety values - that nobody should be seriously injured or killed in a new Volvo.

 City Safety helps to protect people inside and outside the car by spotting potential danger and helping you avoid it.
 Volvo Cars was the first to introduce this type of safety system as standard in every new Volvo car.
 City Safety uses radar and camera technology to identify other vehicles, cyclists, pedestrians and large animals, such a moose, elk or horses, day or night.
 It warns you if it detects an imminent collision and, if you don’t react in time, it can automatically apply the brakes to help avoid or mitigate a collision.